mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 Combine embeddings with text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your own knowledge base.

 {{% alert color="info" %}}
 For more information on how to set up a vector database, see [Retrieval Augmented Generation (RAG)](/appstore/modules/openai-connector/rag-example-implementation/).
-Also, check out our [showcase app](https://marketplace.mendix.com/link/component/220475) for an example implementation.
+Also, check out the [showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace for an example implementation.
 {{% /alert %}}

 ### 1.2 Features {#features}